 “Pupils show a generosity of spirit and appreciate the circumstances of those less fortunate than themselves.
 Their strong commitment to community service is evident with high levels of participation in volunteering and charitable fundraising.”
 Ipswich School ISI Inspection Report, November 2014″

 Community involvement is a central feature of life at Ipswich School and one of our core aims.
 Pupils from the Prep School to the Senior School have the opportunity to take part in a range of activities and charity fundraising, and the school is proud of the contribution it makes to the local community.
-Our new community booklet, available here, will outline some of the activities our students carry out in the community each year.

 Supporting local schools